vEnhance/web.evanchen.cc/input/now.md

 This is a [now page](https://nownownow.com/about).
 It's my public answer to "what have you been up to lately"?
-Last updated 21 October 2025.
+Last updated 20 December 2025.

 ## Coordinates